-Adapted from Ravin Kumar’s GenAI Guidebook.
+Adapted from Ravin Kumar’s GenAI Guidebook, but updated to use equinox instead of flax.

 linear regression in numpy